This sweet, tangy Marinated Tomato Salad with homemade Catalina dressing creates a colorful side dish even when tomatoes are not at their best.

 I confess that our family recipe was made with Kraft Catalina dressing.
 I now prefer to make my own salad dressings (for the most part), so I decided to give it a shot.
-Sure enough, I found a 1960’s Catalina Dressing recipe on food.com – with great reviews to boot!
+Sure enough, I found a 1960’s Catalina Dressing recipe on food.com – with great reviews to boot.
 I tried it several times and it comes out great.
-I tweaked it just a touch to my taste – less sugar and vinegar, but feel free to adapt it to your own taste.
-The salad only takes about 15 minutes to put together (even with the homemade dressing) and another hour or so to sit and blend its flavours.
+I tweaked it a touch to my taste – less sugar and vinegar, but feel free to adapt it to your own taste.
+The salad only takes about 15 minutes to put together (even with the homemade dressing) and another hour or so to sit and blend its flavors.

 - Add diced avocado before serving

-- Add finely chopped parsley
+- Garnish with finely chopped parsley or chives

 - 1 lb tomatoes (I use about 9-10 larger cocktail tomatoes)

 - 1/4 cup ketchup

 - 2 tbsp sugar (or 1 1/2 of you prefer less sweet)

 - 1/2 cup neutral tasting olive oil or Canola oil

 - PREPARE TOMATOES AND GREEN ONIONS: Finely chop green onions.
 Slice tomatoes to 1/4 or 1/2 inch thick.
 If you are using regular tomatoes, you can cut each slice in half.
 If tomatoes have a lot of juice and seeds, I grab a bunch at a time and give them a good squeeze between my two hands over the sink.
 This will prevent the salad from becoming too watery.

 - MAKE THE CATALINA DRESSING: In a food processor or blender, add all Catalina Dressing ingredients except oil.
 Pulse a few times until blended.
 Slowly add the oil and process for a minute.
 Alternatively, whisk ingredients together in a bowl and slowly add in oil while whisking until thickened.